 • Institutional policies that may further protect research participants (see below)

-IRRC oversight is guided by ACC administrative rule 1.0601.01: Academic and Student Affairs Council, Board Policy Reference: AFA, Institutional Effectiveness, Performance and Institution reports.
+IRRC oversight is guided by ACC Administrative Rule 1.0601.01: Academic and Student Affairs Council, Board Policy Reference: AFA, Institutional Effectiveness, Performance, and Institutional Reports.

 To be considered complete, your IRRC submission must include: